seraogianluca/RoomBooking/docs/Manual.md

 4. [Student or Teacher Overview](#4-student-or-teacher-overview)

 ## 1. System Overview
-The RoomBooking allows you to manage the laboratory and classrooms reservations.
+The RoomBooking app allows you to manage the laboratories and classrooms reservations.

 The system allows: